GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
-The differences between the great and the average approach an order of magnitude.
+> ### No matter how slick the demo is in rehearsal, when you do it in front of a live audience, the probability of a flawless presentation is inversely proportional to the number of people watching, raised to the power of the amount of money involved.
 >
-> ~ *Fred Brooks*
+> ~ *Mark Gibbs*

 ---
 ## 🏎 Quick Facts